-DAA 2106 Modern Dance IV
+Modern Dance IV

 This studio course is a continuation of Modern Dance III.
 Emphasis is on expanding the technical training of the student by increasing complexity of movement capabilities.
 More emphasis will be placed spatial awareness, rhythmical structures, exploration and on partnering.
 Continuing critical analysis will be expected, along with a sharpening of both the student's overall knowledge and aesthetic understanding of the dance form.
 The course will focus more attention on the student's individual dance preparation.
 Attendance at and written critiques of dance performances will provide deeper insight into the dance field.
 This course may be taken twice for credit.
-Prerequisite: Audition or Instructor Permission performances increase the student observation and analytical skills.
+Prerequisite: Audition or Instructor Permission

-DAA 2205 Ballet III
+Ballet III

 The continuation of ballet training at the beginning of the intermediate level.
 Emphasis is on strength and technical development through the skilled execution of intermediate level steps and center floor combinations.
 Uses the technical demands of ballet to further develop stamina and to increase expertise in spatial awareness.
-Attendance at and written critiques of dance
+Attendance at and written critiques of dance performances increase the student observation and analytical skills.